-A correctly functioning firewall is the most crucial part of the complete Linux system security.
-By default, Debian and Ubuntu distribution comes with a firewall configuration tool called UFW (Uncomplicated Firewall), is a most popular and easy-to-use command line tool for configuring and managing a firewall on Ubuntu and Debiandistributions.
+Debian and Ubuntu distributions come with a firewall configuration tool called UFW (Uncomplicated Firewall).
+It is a most popular and easy-to-use command line tool for configuring and managing a firewall on Ubuntu and Debian distributions.

-The UFW (Uncomplicated Firewall) should be installed by default in Ubuntu and Debian, if not, install it using the APT package manager using following command.
+The UFW (Uncomplicated Firewall) should be installed by default in Ubuntu and Debian, if not, install it using the APT package manager]using the following command.

 sudo apt-get update sudo apt install ufw